 WHAT ARE THE CHARACTERISTICS OF THE NEW COLLECTION YOU ARE LAUNCHING?

-The new collection is POP / CHIC / MADE IN APULIA/ and eco-sustainable.
+The new collection is POP / CHIC / MADE IN APULIA/.

 WHERE CAN WE FIND YOUR CREATIONS?
 WHO IS YOUR TARGET CONSUMER?